sejal1011/COVID-19-Detection-using-Chest-X-Ray/README.md

-# Chest X-Ray Classification Project :hospital:
+# Covid-19 Detection Using Chest X-Ray Project :hospital:

 ## :dart: Objective
 The primary goal of this project was to develop an effective deep learning model capable of classifying radiography images, specifically focusing on detecting COVID-19 cases.